-Our blank resume template guide will show you:
+Our blank resume templates guide will show you:

 Do you need to make your resume today?
-Check out our Resume Maker, where you will have your pick of industry-appropriate resume templates proven to help in the job hunt.
+Check out our AI Resume Builder, where you can choose from industry-appropriate resume templates proven to help in the job hunt.

-Whether you’re a seasoned professional or a fresh graduate hitting the job market for the first time, choosing a blank resume template is a big step in making your resume.
+Whether you’re a seasoned professional or a fresh graduate searching for your first job, choosing the right blank resume template will set the tone for your job search and help you establish your professional brand.
 Here are five of our favorites.

 Iris